 Joncilee received certification as a Certified Paralegal from NALA in 1998 and the Advanced Paralegal Certification in Trial Practice in 2007.

 Joncilee is a charter member of the North Texas Paralegal Association.
 Having been a member since 2001, she has served in the following capacities: President (2003-2005, 2017 - 2018), First Vice President – Membership (2001-2002), Second Vice President – Education and Elections (2009 – 2011), NALA Liaison (2012 – present), Publications Committee Chair (2008-2009), and Parliamentarian (2006).
 She is also a charter member of the College of the State Bar of Texas, Paralegal Division.
+Joncilee is also an instructor in the Paralegal Certificate Program at SMU's Continuing and Professional Education department.
 In 2005, she was honored with being elected to the Kaplan Education Alumni Hall of Fame.
-Joncilee was voted as one of Paralegal Gateway’s 2012 Paralegal Superstars.
+Joncilee was voted as one of Paralegal Gateway's 2012 Paralegal Superstars.

 Pamela M Etie, ACP